MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/sql-server.md

    ![SQL Server database encryption support.](./media/sql-server-database/encryption-warning.png)

     Select **OK** to connect to the database by using an unencrypted connection, or follow these [instructions](/sql/database-engine/configure-windows/enable-encrypted-connections-to-the-database-engine) to setup encrypted connections to SQL Server.
+Additionally, when encryption is enabled for SQL servers using self-signed certifacates, review this [section](#sql-server-certificate-isnt-trusted-on-the-client-power-bi-desktop-or-on-premises-data-gateway) to add the SQL servers to the Power Query Desktop client's trust list.

 6. In **Navigator**, select the database information you want, then either select **Load** to load the data or **Transform Data** to continue transforming the data in Power Query Editor.